hoodiehq-archive/documentation/techdocs/api/client/hoodie.store.md

 <br />
 ###### Example

-It is most likely, that your application will have more than one type of store object.
+It is most likely, that your application will have more than one type of store objects.
 Even if you have just a single object hoodie.store(type) comes handy.
 Say you have to work with objects of the type todo, you usually do something like the following:

 ```javascript
 hoodie.store.add('todo', { title: 'Getting Coffee' });